neuripsInParis/neurips2024paris/index.md

 ## Schedule

-The event is planned to start at 9am on December 4 and end at 6:30pm on December 5.
+The event is planned to start at 9am on December 4 and end at 4:30pm on December 5.

 It will feature oral presentations and poster sessions of NeurIPS 2024, as well as presentations from Défenseur des droits, Latitudes and WIMLDS.

-A first version of the schedule is available <a href="docs/assets/Schedule_2024.pdf"> here</a>.
+The schedule is available <a href="docs/assets/Schedule_2024.pdf"> here</a>.
 Two poster sessions are planned, the detailed planning is available <a href="docs/assets/planning_posters_2024.pdf"> here</a>.

 ### Scientific presentations
 The presentations are divided into 6 thematic sessions, details are gathered <a href="docs/assets/Schedule_Talks.pdf"> here</a>.